On the Linear Speedup of Personalized Federated Reinforcement Learning with Shared Representations: with Linear Representation

 We now present our main theoretical results in this work. \begin{theorem} Let $T\geq 2\tau_\delta$ for some $\delta > 0$.
 Suppose that the learning rates are chosen as

 where $\alpha_0\leq 1/(2L\sqrt{2(1+L^2)})$, $\beta_0\leq \omega/2$, and $L=\max\{L_g, L_h, L_y\}$.
 We have

-with $C_2=(4\alpha_0\beta_0K^2(3\delta^2(1+B^2)+L^2B^2)+2\alpha_{0}^2(3K^2B^2+3K^2\delta^2+2L^2K^2B^2)+8\alpha_{0}\beta_0\delta^2)$ and $C_1=(144\tau_{\delta}^2K^2L^2\delta^2+4L^2/N)\alpha_0\beta_0$. \end{theorem}The first term of the right-hand side of (\ref{eq:bound}) corresponds to the bias due to initialization, which goes to zero at a rate $\mathcal{O}(1\slash T^2)$.
+with $C_1=(4\alpha_0\beta_0K^2(3\delta^2(1+B^2)+L^2B^2)+2\alpha_{0}^2(3K^2B^2+3K^2\delta^2+2L^2K^2B^2)+8\alpha_{0}\beta_0\delta^2)$ and $C_2=(144\tau_{\delta}^2K^2L^2\delta^2+4L^2/N)\alpha_0\beta_0$. \end{theorem}The first term of the right-hand side of (\ref{eq:bound}) corresponds to the bias due to initialization, which goes to zero at a rate $\mathcal{O}(1\slash T^2)$.
 The second term is due to the variance of the Markovian noise.
 The third term corresponds to the accumulated estimation error of the two-timescale update.
 The second and third terms decay at a rate $\mathcal{O}(1\slash T^{2/3})$, and hence dominate the overall convergence rate in~(\ref{eq:bound}).

-\begin{remark} \cite{doan2022nonlinear} provided the first finite-time analysis for general nonlinear 2TSA under i.i.d noise, and then extended it to the Markovian noise setting under the assumptions that both $\bar{\bg}$ and $\bar{\bh}$ functions are monotone in both parameters \citep{doan2021finite}.
+\begin{remark} \cite{doan2022nonlinear} provided the first finite-time analysis for general nonlinear 2TSA under i.i.d. noise, and then extended it to the Markovian noise setting under the assumptions that both $\bar{\bg}$ and $\bar{\bh}$ functions are monotone in both parameters \citep{doan2021finite}.
 Since \cite{doan2021finite} leverages the methods from \cite{doan2022nonlinear}, it needs a detailed characterization of the covariance between the error induced by Markovian noise and the residual error of the parameters in \eqref{eq:residual}, rendering the convergence analysis much more intricate.
-To address this and inspired by the single-timescale SA \citep{srikant2019finite}, we use a Lyapunov drift approach to capture the evolution of two coupled parameters under Markovian noise, and the characterization of impacts of a norm-scaling step further distinguishes our work. \end{remark}
+To address this, we take inspiration from \citep{srikant2019finite} (which operates in the single-timescale SA setting) and use a Lyapunov drift approach to capture the evolution of two coupled parameters under Markovian noise.
+Characterizing the impact of a norm-scaling step further distinguishes our work.